Rajatsharma07/Unsupervised-Domain-Adaptation-in-Computer-Vision/README.md

 ## Description about the code:
 1.  **models.py** module defines the source & target models. **Xception Network & Top layers**
-2.  **config.py** module defines various parameters like set paths, experiment datasets combination ids, etc. **Other configurations may be added in future**
+2.  **config.py** module defines various parameters like set paths, experiment datasets combination ids, etc.
-3.  **loss.py** defines the addtional loss methods.
+3.  **loss.py** defines the addtional loss methods. **Deep CORAL loss, KL Divergence, etc.**
 4.  **preprocessing.py** module defines data preprocessing pipeline with various dataset combinations including Data augmentation.
-5. **train_test.py** is a helper module which defines training and evaluation methods.
+5. **train_test.py** is a helper module which defines training and evaluation methods, including Evaluatiion metrics like Confusion Matrix, etc.
-6. **evals_helper.py** is a helper module which defines evaluation methods in detail.
-7. **utlis.py** defines various plotting, helper methods and various logging paths like tensorboard, csv, model checkpoint, etc.
+6. **utlis.py** defines various plotting, helper methods and various logging paths like tensorboard, csv, model checkpoint, etc.
-8. **main.py** is the runnable script which defines various command line arguments of the experiment. **In progress mode = "eval", script is running for mode="train_test"**
+7. **main.py** is the runnable script which defines various command line arguments of the experiment. **In progress mode = "eval", script is running for mode="train_test"**
-9. *logs/CombinationID_SourceModel_LambdaLossValue/experiments.log* defines the run logs.
+8. *logs/CombinationID_SourceModel_LambdaLossValue/experiments.log* defines the run logs.
-10. Models & model weights are stored at **model_data** folder.
+9. Models & model weights are stored at **model_data** folder.
-11. **requirements.txt** defines the libraries dependency of the experiments.
+10. **requirements.txt** defines the libraries dependency of the experiments.
-12. Bash script  to run multiple expleriments. **run.sh**.
+11. Bash script  to run multiple expleriments. **run.sh**.
-13. **evaluation** folder shows the loss/accuracy plots, also can be viewed in Tensorboards.
+12. **evaluation** folder shows the loss/accuracy plots, also can be viewed in Tensorboards.

 You may launch the program with the following command: (have a look at the main.py script for more informations about the attributes)